umd-mith/sg-data/data/intro/clean/introduction.md

 that the setting of *Frankenstein* is in the last decade of the eighteenth century is revealed in a manuscript change that shows again the care with which both MWS and PBS attempted to address this issue.
-See transcription page 459, lines 4-5, in this edition for the *1818* text where Victor remarks that he was in Oxford "more than a century and a half" after Charles I collected his forces there—since that year was 1642, then Victor must have been in Oxford between 17[93] and 17[99], and other evidence in the internal chronology would establish that Victor and Clerval visited Oxford in 17[96].
+See transcription page 459, lines 4--5, in this edition for the *1818* text where Victor remarks that he was in Oxford "more than a century and a half" after Charles I collected his forces there---since that year was 1642, then Victor must have been in Oxford between 17[93] and 17[99], and other evidence in the internal chronology would establish that Victor and Clerval visited Oxford in 17[96].
 That both MWS and PBS had the 1790s in mind is further revealed by their alterations to Draft:
 Vol. II, Ch.
-11, page 111, lines 24-25 (on pages 458-459 in this
+11, page 111, lines 24--25 (on pages 458--459 in this
 edition): MWS first wrote "above a century before" and then revised it to "two centuries before"; then PBS more precisely altered the phrase to "century & a half before," thereby designating the last decade of the